 |Group Size: 25 - 53|

-In the morning we visit Windsor where 900 years of Royal history are waiting for you.
-Our experienced guide will accompany you on a walking tour of Windsor where we see what is now the largest continuously occupied castle in the world.
+In the morning we visit Windsor where 900 years of Royal history are waiting for us.
+We enjoy a walking tour of this beautiful town, where we see what is now the largest continuously occupied castle in the world.
 If the Royal flag is flying, the Queen’s at home.
-We have the opportunity to explore the magnificent state apartments and see how the royalty live.
-St George’s chapel is one of England’s most beautiful ecclesiastical buildings, and also the burial place of many kings and queens.
-We also take a walk over the River Thames to historic Eton, home to Britain’s most famous public school, where 18 former British prime ministers once studied.
+We also visit historic Eton, home to Britain’s most famous public school, where 18 former British Prime Ministers once studied.

 During the tour we’ll hear stories about Oxford’s famous students like Bill Clinton and Lewis Carroll, and get a feel for what student life must be like.
-Of course no visit would be complete without a hat, tie or t-shirt from the High Street.
+In the afternoon we'll have free time to explore this great city at our leisure.